 The method(s) used to estimate natural temperatures for a given waterbody or stream length must be approved by the Executive Officer and may include, as appropriate, comparison with reference streams, simple calculation, or computer models.

+The water quality objective applicable to the SUB beneficial use applies to the Subsistence Fishing (FISH) beneficial use contained in chapter 2 of this Basin Plan.

+The California Leart Tern Prey Fish Water Quality Objective that is in the Mercury Provisions is not currently applicable to any waters in the North Coast Region.

+The Statewide Mercury Provisions define calendar year to mean a fixed period of twelve calendar months.

+Chapter 2 of this Basin Plan does not currently contain the CUL, T-SUB, or SUB beneficial uses as defined by the State Water Board.
+In the future, if the North Coast Water Board amends its Basin Plan with the Provisions’ beneficial uses for CUL, T-SUB, and SUB, such designation would determine which of the Mercury Water Quality Objectives would apply.

+U.S. EPA recommended national subsistence fishing consumption rate of 142 grams per day (4 to 5 meals per week) shall be used to translate the narrative objective unless a site-specific numeric water quality objective is developed or an external peer-reviewed consumption study uses a different methodology to translate the narrative water quality objective.

 Groundwater is defined as subsurface water in soils and geologic formations that are fully saturated all or part of the year.
 Groundwater is any subsurface body of water which is beneficially used or usable; and includes perched water if such water is used or usable or is hydraulically continuous with used or usable water.